Canada–United States relations: Trade

 Donald Trump announced on October 25 that he would raise U.S. tariffs on Canada by 10 percent in retaliation for an anti-tariff ad that used excerpts from a Reagan speech in 1987 in which he said that "trade barriers hurt every American worker."
 On October 25, Ontario Premier Doug Ford announced that he would withdraw the anti-tariff advertisement.
 Ford claimed the campaign had met its goal of reaching senior U.S. audiences to prompt dialogue about the type of economy Americans want and the effects of tariffs.

+On August 25, 2026, in direct response to the sweeping tariffs imposed by the administration of President Donald Trump, the Canadian government announced retaliatory duties of up to 50 percent on a wide range of American-made goods.
+The countermeasures, set to take effect on September 8, are designed to mirror the United States' actions on a dollar-for-dollar and rate-for-rate basis, targeting nearly $20 billion worth of U.S. imports.
+The newly imposed tariffs will apply to more than 700 product categories from the United States, encompassing everyday consumer items such as seafood, cheese, clothing, cosmetics, and toilet paper.
+While the duties will inevitably affect cross-border commerce, Canadian officials have emphasized that the primary objective is not to generate government revenue.
+Rather, the measures are intended to shield domestic industries from the disruptive impact of American tariffs, to diminish Canada's long-standing dependence on U.S. imports, and to preserve a competitive environment in which Canadian businesses and workers can operate on fair and equitable terms.